 Nancy was Nellie on steroids; actually vicious enough to unthinkingly put people's lives in danger, much like their mother.
 When Nell returns for a visit, even she is struck by the resemblance—and put off as well, fearing her mother is making the same mistakes—which was an understatement.

-The BBC version of Robin Hood appeared to be about to do this too.
+The series appeared to be about to replace Robin as Robin of Sherwood had.
 Season 3, episode 10 invented a backstory for Robin Hood and Guy of Gisbourne that created a mutual half-brother for the characters.
 Both Jonas Armstrong (Robin) and Richard Armitage (Guy) were expected to leave the show at the end of the third season, presumably to be replaced by their brother Archer.
 Then the show was cancelled.

 Law & Order has always had six main characters: two detectives, their chief, the DA, the executive assistant DA, and a regular assistant DA.
 Given that the series lasted for 20 seasons, all six roles have been substituted as actors move on, some of them several times over.
 It also helps that the show is heavily story-based, and not too dependent on characterizations.